Oscar Homolka: Career

 He also acted with Ingrid Bergman in Rage in Heaven, with Marilyn Monroe in The Seven Year Itch, with Ronald Reagan in Prisoner of War and with Katharine Hepburn in The Madwoman of Chaillot.
 He returned to England in the mid-1960s, to play the Soviet KGB Colonel Stok in Funeral in Berlin (1966) and Billion Dollar Brain (1967), opposite Michael Caine.
 His last film was the Blake Edwards romantic drama The Tamarind Seed in 1974.

 In 1967 Homolka was awarded the Filmband in Gold of the Deutscher Filmpreis for outstanding contributions to German cinema.

 His career in television included appearances in three episodes of Alfred Hitchcock Presents in 1957 and 1960, and a 1964 episode of Hazel.
 In 1973, he appeared in "Border Line", an episode of The Protectors, filmed in Austria.

-Homolka was referenced in The Odd Couple.
+Homolka was referenced in the 1970s TV series The Odd Couple.
 When Oscar Madison makes his desperate last call to find a date and his prospect does not recall him, Madison asks "How many Oscars do you know?"
 After a pregnant pause, Madison replies, "You know Oscar Homolka?"